On the role of higher-order interactions towards first synchronization time: Mathematical Model

-where $C_0$ is a function of only $u_0$ and $\delta$.
-Therefore, the expression in Eq.~\eqref{u-integral-e1-large} provides a theoretical estimate for $\tau$ as a function of $\epsilon_1$, albeit in a specific parameter range, and is independent of $(d,\epsilon_d)$.
-On the other hand, for sufficiently large values of $d$, the value of $u^{(d-1)}\approx u^{d}\approx 0\ \forall\ u$ sufficiently smaller than $1$.
-Thus, the expression of $\tau$, from the integral in Eq.~\eqref{u-integral}, can be approximated as
+where $C_0$ is a constant dependent on only $u_0$ and $\delta$; thus, Eq.~\eqref{u-integral-e1-large} provides a theoretical estimate for $\tau$ as a function of $\epsilon_1$, albeit in a specific parameter range, and is independent of $(d,\epsilon_d)$.
+On the other hand, for large values of $d$, $u^{(d-1)}\approx 0$ when $u_{\rm ss}$ is sufficiently smaller than $1$.
+In this scenario, Eq.~\eqref{u-integral} can be approximated as